 - Three years of virtual audiologist care included in premium packages

 - Not suitable for severe to profound hearing loss

 Unlike many other hearing aid providers, Jabra Enhance is transparent with their pricing.
-The Jabra Enhance Select 50 costs $1,195 per pair, the Jabra Enhance Select 100 costs $1,595 per pair, and the Jabra Enhance Select 200 costs $1,995 per pair.
+The Jabra Enhance 50 costs $1,395 per pair, the Jabra Enhance 100 costs $1,695 per pair, and the Jabra Enhance Select 300 costs $1,995 per pair.
 Comparable technology from other leading brands can easily cost double.
-Plus, with Jabra Enhance, the purchase price includes the hearing aids, a charging case (a one-year supply of batteries with the Jabra Enhance Select 50), a three-year warranty, three-year loss and damage protection, and three years of virtual audiologist care.
+Plus, with Jabra Enhance, the purchase price for a premium package includes the hearing aids, a charging case (a one-year supply of batteries with Jabra Enhance Select 50), a three-year warranty, three-year loss and damage protection, and three years of virtual audiologist care.

 Jabra Enhance is a great choice for seniors with iPhones who are interested in streaming media or fielding hands-free calls with their hearing aids.
 Plus, you can’t beat their affordable prices and discreet design.
 And, you can try Jabra Enhance risk-free thanks to a 100-day money-back guarantee.
 To learn more about Jabra Enhance, head to our Jabra Enhance review.